Bloom-host/BloomDocs/docs/running_a_server/timings.md

 Purpur 1.19 and newer do not support timings.

-More information can be found [here](https://github.com/PaperMC/Paper/issues/8948)
+More information is available in the [Paper Timings deprecation issue](https://github.com/PaperMC/Paper/issues/8948).
 :::

 :::note